abemedia/abemedia.github.io/about.md

 title: About Us &middot; Website Designers in Brighton
 heading: Digital Media Experts
 lead: Committed to providing an exceptional service in developing stunning websites that simply work and creating online marketing campaigns that make our customers real money.
+slug: about
 image: /images/services/abemedia.png
-slug: about
-class: lead text-justify
+class: text-lg text-justify
 modified: 2014-05-12T21:30:00
 top:
 -